-Time to ripening (Figure 1)

-Increasing maturity decreased the time to ripen.
-When fruits were not cold-stored the time decreased from about ten days at the beginning of the season to about seven at the end of the season.
+Time to ripening (Fig. 1).
+Increasing maturity decreased the time necessary for fruit to ripen.
+When fruit were not cold-stored the time decreased from about 10 days at the beginning of the season to about seven at the end of the season.
 Cold storage markedly decreased the time to ripening for any given harvest date over non-stored fruit.
-Ripening times for cold-stored fruit only decreased for the first three months, after which they remained constant at about three days.
+Ripening times for cold-stored fruit only decreased for the first three months after which they remained constant at about three days.